It is our intention to work with other agencies to identify target areas within Berkshire. These agencies will be able to

 Can you answer 'YES' to any of the following?

-- The occupier is over 70 years of age.
+- The occupier is aged 65 years or older.

 - The occupier has a physical disability or has mobility issues.